Detailed Guide for Farmers, Ranchers, and Other Agricultural Managers in California

 Projections of Employment

-In California, the number of Farmers, Ranchers, and Other Agricultural Managers is expected to decline between 2012 and 2022.
+In California, the number of Farmers, Ranchers, and Other Agricultural Managers is expected to grow faster than average growth rate for all occupations.
+Jobs for Farmers, Ranchers, and Other Agricultural Managers are expected to increase by 19.7 percent, or 21,200 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|